 Employers can cut checks from the data that a time and attendance system has collected and have it be accurate, making tax reporting at the end of the year easier.
 You know your numbers are right and don’t have to spend as much time verifying information.
 And, if there’s ever an audit, Brian at Dr. Shaw’s office is confident that the information he is providing about the employees is well-organized and accurate.

 A time and attendance system benefits your human resources system by holding people accountable for the hours they are working.
-It makes it fair across the board and gives you a clear view into when, how and where your staff is working.
+It makes employee time tracking fair across the board and gives you a clear view into when, how and where your staff is working.